 Jordan Lake has an irregular shore and widely-varying depths.
-It has a broad littoral zone around the edges of the lake, after which it drops off sharply in several places to depths of 70'+.
-Most of the depths under 20' are populated with aquatic plants. (see Appendix F for 1941 DNR depth map of lake)
+It has a broad littoral zone around the edges of the lake, after which it drops off sharply in several places to depths of up to 100 feet.
+Most of the depths under 20 feet are populated with aquatic plants.